 The following adverse reactions have been identified from the worldwide postmarketing experience with Bortezomib.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to reliably estimate their frequency or establish a causal relationship to drug exposure:

-Monitor patients for signs of Bortezomib toxicity and consider a Bortezomib dose reduction if Bortezomib must be given with strong CYP3A4 inhibitors.
+Strong CYP3A4 Inhibitors Coadministration with a strong CYP3A4 inhibitor increases the exposure of Bortezomib [see Clinical Pharmacology (12.3)] which may increase the risk of Bortezomib toxicities.
+Monitor patients for signs of Bortezomib toxicity and consider a Bortezomib for injection dose reduction if Bortezomib for injection must be given in combination with strong CYP3A4 inhibitors.

 USE IN SPECIFIC POPULATIONS

-Based on its mechanism of action [see Clinical Pharmacology (12.1)] and findings in animals, Bortezomib for Injection can cause fetal harm when administered to a pregnant woman.
+Based on its mechanism of action [see Clinical Pharmacology (12.1)] and findings in animals, Bortezomib can cause fetal harm when administered to a pregnant woman.
 There are no studies with the use of Bortezomib in pregnant women to inform drug-associated risks.
-Bortezomib caused embryo-fetal lethality in rabbits at doses lower than the clinical dose [see Data].
+Bortezomib caused embryo-fetal lethality in rabbits at doses lower than the clinical dose (see Data).
 Advise pregnant women of the potential risk to the fetus.

 Adverse outcomes in pregnancy occur regardless of the health of the mother or the use of medications.
 The estimated background risk of major birth defects and miscarriage for the indicated population is unknown.
 In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2 to 4% and 15 to 20%, respectively.